softwaredev509/softwaredev509/README.md

 # Hello World! 👋

 ## About Me
-Hello 👋
+Hello 👋 <br>
 Hey there!
-I'm Jeff Voltaire, a passionate software engineer who loves building cool stuff with code.
+I'm Jeff Voltaire, a passionate software engineer who loves building cool stuff with code.<br>
-I'm always up for a coding adventure and.
+I'm always up for a coding adventure and.<br>

-🗃️ Working on multiple frontend and backend project using python and javascript 🎯 Learning DevOps
+🗃️ Working on multiple frontend and backend project using python and javascript<br>
+🎯 Learning DevOps

 ## Let's Connect